 What has been the highlight of graduate school so far?
 Have you won any awards or have there been any achievements you’ve been proud of?

 The highlight of graduate school has been the way my dental acumen has been sharpened especially in diagnosis and interpretation of advanced imaging.
 The exposure to high volume of CBCT, CT and MRI scans and the timeframe in which to interpret and report the scans has made me both effective and efficient as a radiologist.

 I won honorable mention in the 2017/2018 Danny Jones History of Medicine essay competition organized by the Friends of the P.I.
-Nixon Medical Historical Library, UT Health San Antonio.
+Nixon Medical Historical Library at UT Health San Antonio.

 Please provide a few sentences summarizing your dissertation.
 What was the experience like for you?